jarvisar/sorting-algos/README.md

 2. Navigate to the project directory using the command:

-`cd sorting-visualizer`
+`cd sorting-algos`

 3. Install the necessary dependencies using the command:

 `npm install`

+4. If necessary, install the Angular CLI:

+`npm i @angular/cli`

-4. Start the app using the command:
+5. Start the app using the command:

 `ng serve`

-5. Open a web browser and navigate to `http://localhost:4200` to view the app.
+6. Open a web browser and navigate to `http://localhost:4200` to view the app.

 ## Usage